JoaoVallePereira/fisher_performance_laguna/README.md

 └── supplementary_material/   # contains an RMarkdown file to reproduce the supplementary material
 ```

+**Note:** To knit the supplementary material, set the working directory to the main folder of the project instead of the folder *supplementary_material*, where the .rmd is located.

 ### This paper was produced using the following software and associated packages: